-While layaway might seem like the sensible way to hold onto something you want to buy, it’s not always the smart way to net savings.
+While layaway might seem like a sensible way to hold onto something you want to buy, it’s not always a smart way to net savings.
 That’s because layaway locks you into a certain price and — if ultimately financed by a credit card — additional interest charges.

 When stocks are on the rise, it’s tempting to think you’re smart enough to know when to get in and out to make a killing.
-But it’s one of the worst mistakes rookie investors make.
+But this move is one of the worst mistakes rookie investors make.

 Experts say it’s nearly impossible to do this correctly every single time.
 After all, you need to be right twice — when you get out of the market and when you get back in.

 Ignoring Refurbished Goods